-If we were to base our knowledge of lesbian, gay, bisexual, transgender and queer (LGBTQ) families on the media's limited representation, we would likely believe that all LGBTQ families are white, middle-class, twoparent families who have been together for many years.
+If we were to base our knowledge of lesbian, gay, bisexual, transgender and queer (LGBTQ) families on the media's limited representation, we would likely believe that all LGBTQ families are white, middle-class, two parent families who have been together for many years.
 In actuality, these families are a small percent of the larger LGBTQ family community.

 LGBTQ families come in all different shapes and sizes.
-There are singleparent families, two-parent families and multiple-parent families.
-LGBTQ parents are biological, adoptive and foster parents.
+There are single parent families, two parent families and multiple parent families.
+LGBTQ parents are biological parents, adoptive parents and foster parents.
 Many youth who have LGBTQ parents were conceived in heterosexual relationships, while others were conceived through alternative (artificial) insemination and surrogacy.
 LGBTQ people are also raising nieces, nephews and grandchildren.
 LGBTQ families live in rural, urban and suburban areas and span the spectrum of racial and economic diversity.
 In short, LGBTQ families are just as diverse as the rest of the U.S. population.
+"LGBTQ families come in all